 Balance of benefits and harms.
-Data for cardiovascular, kidney outcomes, and cardiometabolic benefits are summarized below.
+Data for cardiovascular and kidney outcomes, and cardiometabolic benefits, are summarized below.

 Cardiovascular outcomes.
-There are currently 6 published large RCTs examining cardiovascular outcomes for injectable GLP-1 RA306-316 and 1 trial of an oral GLP1-RA (Figure 26).317 Of these, 4 studies (Liraglutide Effect and Action in Diabetes: Evaluation of Cardiovascular Outcome Results [LEADER], 313 Trial to Evaluate Cardiovascular and Other Long-term Outcomes with Semaglutide in Subjects with Type 2 Diabetes [SUSTAIN-6], 308 Effect of Albiglutide, When Added to Standard Blood Glucose Lowering Therapies, on Major Cardiovascular Events in Subjects With Type 2 Diabetes Mellitus [HARMONY], 318 and Researching Cardiovascular Events With a Weekly Incretin in Diabetes [REWIND]306) have confirmed cardiovascular benefit of 4 injectable GLP-1 RA with significant reductions in MACE for liraglutide, semaglutide, albiglutide, and dulaglutide, respectively.
-The other agents (lixisenatide, exenatide, and oral semaglutide) have been shown to have cardiovascular safety, but without significant cardiovascular risk reduction.
+There are currently 8 published large RCTs examining cardiovascular outcomes for injectable GLP-1 RA^{347,372-382} and 1 trial of an oral GLP-1 RA (Figure 28).383 Of these, 5 studies (Liraglutide Effect and Action in Diabetes: Evaluation of Cardiovascular Outcome Results [LEADER], 379 Trial to Evaluate Cardiovascular and Other Long-term Outcomes with Semaglutide in Subjects with Type 2 Diabetes [SUSTAIN-6],374 Effect of Albiglutide, When Added to Standard Blood Glucose Lowering Therapies, on Major Cardiovascular Events in Subjects With Type 2 Diabetes Mellitus [HARMONY],373 and Researching Cardiovascular Events With a Weekly Incretin in Diabetes [REWIND],372 and Effect of Efpeglenatide on Cardiovascular Outcomes [AMPLITUDE-O]347) have confirmed cardiovascular benefit of 5 injectable GLP-1 RA with significant reductions in MACE for liraglutide, semaglutide, albiglutide, dulaglutide, and efpeglenatide respectively.
+The other agents (lixisenatide, exenatide, and oral semaglutide) have been shown to have cardiovascular safety, but without significant effects on cardiovascular risk reduction.

-The LEADER trial (evaluating liraglutide) included 9340 individuals with T2D and HbA1c ≥7% with high cardiovascular risk defined as established CVD, G3 CKD or higher, age ≥60 years, or a major CVD risk factor.
-313 Of note, the LEADER trial also included 220 individuals with an eGFR of 15-30 ml/min per 1.73 m2.
-The LEADER trial compared once-daily liraglutide compared to placebo and followed participants for a median of 3.8 years for primary MACE outcome of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.
+The LEADER trial (evaluating liraglutide) included 9340 individuals with T2D and HbA1c ≥7% with high cardio-vascular risk defined as established CVD, CKD G3 or higher, age ≥60 years, or a major CVD risk factor.
+To find note, the LEADER trial also included 220 individuals with an eGFR of 15-30 ml/min per 1.73 m2.
+The LEADER trial compared once-daily liraglutide to placebo and followed participants for a median of 3.8 years for primary MACE outcome of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.
 There was a 13% reduction in MACE (HR: 0.87; 95% CI: 0.78-0.97) conferred by liraglutide.

 In the LEADER trial, the risk reduction for the primary composite MACE outcome was even greater among individuals with CKD G3a or greater severity (eGFR <60 ml/min per 1.73 m2) compared to those with an eGFR \geq 60 ml/min per 1.73 m2 (HR: 0.69; 95% CI: 0.57-0.85 vs. HR: 0.94; 95% CI: 0.83-1.07, respectively, P-interaction = 0.01).
-This benefit was seen across each separate cardiovascular outcome.
-Notably, liraglutide (compared to placebo) conferred an impressive 49% reduction for nonfatal stroke with HR: 0.51 (95% CI: 0.33-0.80) for eGFR <60 ml/min per 1.73 m2 versus HR: 1.07 (95% CI: 0.84-1.37) for eGFR \geq 60 ml/min
+384 This benefit was seen across each separate cardiovascular outcome.
+Notably, liraglutide (compared to placebo) conferred an impressive 49% reduction for nonfatal stroke, with HR: 0.51 (95% CI: 0.33-0.80) for eGFR <60 ml/min per 1.73 m2 versus HR: 1.07 (95% CI: 0.84-1.37) for eGFR \geq 60 ml/min per 1.73 m2.
+Although subgroup analyses should be considered cautiously, these findings suggest that efficacy among individuals with CKD is at least as great as that for those without CKD.